RisingEdgeIndustries/USB_SSI_Tutorial2/README.md

 # 1. Overview
 This tutorial introduces the BULK data path for the USB 2.0 bridge.
-This data path is interface 2on the USB side of the bridge which interfaces to the host software application.
+This data path is interface 2 on the USB side of the bridge which interfaces to the host software application.
 In this tutorial we will find and connect to the USB bridge via VID/PID.
 Test case 1 will send a single BULK USB packet from software to the bridge which will be forwarded to an embedded emulator.
 The embedded emulator is a micro-controller which mimics a customer's embedded system.
 This single USB packet will contain a counter in the first few bytes along with a header value in the first byte position.
 The header value tells the embedded emulator to echo the packet back to the bridge and therefore back to software.
 The counter values will be verified upon reception, via software, of the echo'd packet.
 This is a simple 'hello world' type example.

 Test case 2 is slightly more advanced where software will send a single USB packet to the bridge with a byte in position [0] denoting a specific operation requested of the embedded emulator on the other side.
 When the embedded emulator receives this packet it will respond with an 8k data block sent with no breaks or delays to the bridge.
 This data will flow through the bridge and will be received by the host software application.
 The intent of this test is to show a typical data burst over the high throughput data interface (BULK).
 The 8k read operation will be benchmarked in the host software application as well to capture what kind of performance we are getting from the brdige.